wishes18/wel/README.md

 # wel
-#go for the ghpages
+#go for the ghpages branch

-#left side middle one
+#left side after the code

+#open in the pc for editing

+# for watch normally you can see in mobile also